Beyoncé: 2002–2007: Dangerously in Love and B'Day

 In July 2002, Beyoncé made her theatrical film debut, portraying Foxxy Cleopatra in Austin Powers in Goldmember.
 She released "Work It Out" as the lead single from the film's soundtrack.
 Her breakthrough as a solo artist came when she featured on Jay-Z's track "'03 Bonnie & Clyde" from his album The Blueprint 2: The Gift & The Curse (2002).
 The single peaked at number four on the Billboard Hot 100.
 Beyoncé appeared as Jay-Z's girlfriend in the music video for the song, fueling speculation about a relationship.
 She later shared that they began dating when she was nineteen, after a year and a half of friendship.

-On June 14, 2003, Beyoncé premiered songs from her debut solo album, Dangerously in Love, during her first solo concert, which was broadcast as a pay-per-view television special.
-Released ten days later, the album debuted at number one on the Billboard 200 chart, selling 317,000 copies in its first week.
-The album's lead single, "Crazy in Love", featured Jay-Z and became Beyoncé's first number-one single as a solo artist on the US Billboard Hot 100.
-The single "Baby Boy" also reached number one, while "Me, Myself and I" and "Naughty Girl" both reached the top five.
+In May 2003, Beyoncé released "Crazy in Love", the lead single from her debut solo studio album, Dangerously in Love.
+The song featured Jay-Z and became Beyoncé's first number-one single as a solo artist on the US Billboard Hot 100, topping the chart for eight consecutive weeks.
+On June 14, 2003, she premiered songs from Dangerously in Love during her first solo concert, which was broadcast as a pay-per-view television special.
+Released ten days later, the album debuted at number one on the Billboard 200, selling 317,000 copies in its first week.
+The second single, "Baby Boy", spent nine consecutive weeks atop the Billboard Hot 100; "Me, Myself and I" and "Naughty Girl" both peaked within the top five.
 Dangerously in Love earned Beyoncé five awards at the 46th Annual Grammy Awards, including Best Contemporary R&B Album and Best R&B Song for "Crazy in Love".
-Having sold 11 million copies since its release, it is one of the best-selling albums of the 21st century.
-She starred alongside Cuba Gooding Jr. in the musical comedy The Fighting Temptations (2003), portraying a single mother and the love interest of Gooding's character.
+One of the best-selling albums of the 21st century, Dangerously in Love has sold more than 11 million copies globally.

-In November 2003, Beyoncé embarked on the European Dangerously in Love Tour and North American Verizon Ladies First Tour alongside Missy Elliott and Alicia Keys.
-On February 1, 2004, she performed "The Star-Spangled Banner", the national anthem of the US, at the Super Bowl XXXVIII.
+Beyoncé starred alongside Cuba Gooding Jr. in the musical comedy The Fighting Temptations (2003), portraying a single mother and the love interest of Gooding's character.
+In November 2003, she embarked on the European Dangerously in Love Tour and North American Verizon Ladies First Tour alongside Missy Elliott and Alicia Keys.
+On February 1, 2004, she performed "The Star-Spangled Banner", the national anthem of the US, at Super Bowl XXXVIII.
 In November 2004, Destiny's Child released their final album, titled Destiny Fulfilled.
 The record peaked at number two on the Billboard 200, spawning the US top-five singles "Lose My Breath" and "Soldier".
 In 2005, Destiny's Child embarked on a global concert tour titled Destiny Fulfilled... and Lovin' It.
-The group announced that they would disband at the end of the tour.
+The group announced that they were disbanding at the end of the tour.
 Destiny's Child released their first compilation album, #1's, in October 2005 and were honored with a star on the Hollywood Walk of Fame in March 2006.